CrownParkComputing/xenia-manager-electron/README.md

-So this is a fork of thew windows Xenia-manager designed for Linux.
+So this is a fork of the windows Xenia-manager designed for Linux.
 Bare with me as thisis my first release and will provide proper readme. as I expand on the app.

+Please support the project and I will provide more linux applications to help all those sick of windows.